JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 Fall 2023

-Happy to report that my research is now funded by an NSERC discovery grant until 2028!
+Happy to report that my research is now funded by an NSERC discovery grant!

 Winter 2023